bilydr/timeFlies/README.md

 # timeFlies

 ## Purpose
-A project to use historical flight data or flight schedule data to uncover airline industry evolution and competitive landscape changes at three levels: airport, airline and route.
+A project to use historical flight data or flight schedule data to uncover airline industry evolution and competitive landscape changes at three levels: airport, carrier and route.
 An example to use R to process large datasets, infer business intelligence and build business applications.

 ## Live App for Demo
 A deployed version of this repo is available at [TimeFlies Shiny App](http://godata.xyz:3838/apps/timeFlies/)